Aztec CORE Leadership Retreat

 Let's get away!
 Pack your sleeping bag and bring a jacket, we're going camping!

 We'll provide the cabin and the s'mores, you bring the fun.

 Join us in for a FREE three day off-campus retreat focused on developing emerging and advanced student leaders!
-At Aztec CORE, you'll have an opportunity to learn alongside peers and enjoy engaging workshops and events, all while camping.
+At Aztec CORE, you'll have an opportunity to learn alongside peers and enjoy engaging workshops and events, all while enjoying the mountains.
 The goal of this retreat is to experience the value of relationships and reflection as important components of leadership.

 These retreats are intended for a mix of emerging leaders (students who are starting to take on leadership roles at SDSU and in the community) and advanced leaders (have taken on multiple leadership roles at SDSU and in the community and are interested in further developing their leadership skills).

 Participants will explore leadership through experiential learning and reflection, develop meaningful cross-group connections leading to ongoing collaboration, and ultimately create and articulate their own personal mission and vision for leadership.
 Aztec CORE is a great opportunity to connect with other students, SDSU staff, and quickly get involved in the Aztec community.
 A majority of Aztec CORE retreat graduates assume significant campus leadership roles.

 Feedback from Aztec Core participants:

 100% of the students who attended Aztec CORE retreats in the past three academic years (2014-2017) said they would recommend this retreat to others.

 What participants liked most about the Aztec CORE Leadership Retreat:

 - Bonding with diverse leaders and finding we are more alike than we think.